Friday, May 31, 2013

 Dean Tech needs these types of reforms if there is to be sustained improvements.
 Although these reforms might not produce results over night, it will make a positive difference.
 Due to its mission as a vocation school and its location in one of the poorest cities in the state, the reality is that Dean Tech may never have a reasonable drop out rate or high MCAS scores.
 Yet, it can continue to be a place where many students persevere despite the serious challenges of poverty and help find their students a meaningful career.
 I hope it is not too late to switch course and do what is right to save a very important place.

-On This Cinco de Mayo, Let Us Remember the "Invasión Estadounidense a México"
+Teaching About Cinco de Mayo: Let Us Remember the "Invasión Estadounidense a México"

 On this Cinco de Mayo, I encourage everyone to watch Mo Rocca's piece from today's CBS Sunday Morning on U.S. expansionism and what it means to Mexico.
 Rather than discuss the 1862 Battle of Puebla, which is the Mexican victory over France celebrated on Cinco de Mayo, Rocca discusses a far more important topic, the defeat of Mexico by the U.S. during the "Mexican War," known in Mexico as the "Invasión Estadounidense a México," (translation: U.S. Invasion of Mexico).
 In this war, which was instigated by the U.S. as part of the larger strategy of Manifest Destiny and "conquering" the West, the U.S. would gain about 55% of Mexico's territory through the Treaty of Guadalupe Hidalgo.
 Furthermore, it was the first U.S. war to have widespread protests, especially in the northern states, including the protests by Henry David Thoreau leading to his imprisonment (which he wrote about in "Civil Disobedience") and a passionate House speech by freshmen Congressman Abraham Lincoln.